Senior Bridge

 Other Senior Activities

-Seniors also enjoyed a picnic at Irvine Park, a snow trip, and a visit to Cinerama during the course of the year.
+Seniors enjoyed a picnic at Irvine Park, a snow trip, and a visit to Cinerama during the course of the year.

 March 3 - 9: Girl's Week